Balkan Discovery Trip. Day 5: Mostar, Bosnia & Herzegovina

 Our starting point for Mostar's visit

 As we wandered through the historic center of Mostar, we saw many beautiful examples of Ottoman architecture, including mosques, churches, and traditional houses.
-We took a stroll down the cobbled streets and soaked up the atmosphere of this charming city.
-On our own time, we visited the Old Bridge Museum and the Clock Tower.
+We strolled through the cobbled streets and soaked up the atmosphere of this charming city.
+On our time, we visited the Old Bridge Museum and the Clock Tower.
 We were able to snap pictures of Old Bridge right from the top.

 For those interested in history, Mostar has a rich and complex past that is worth exploring.
 You can learn about the city's history by visiting museums and historic sites, such as the Museum of Herzegovina and the Muslibegovic House.
 These places will take you on a journey through the city's past, from the Ottoman Empire to the Austro-Hungarian Empire and beyond.